Taylor Shelton

 - Biography

-Dr. Taylor Shelton is an Assistant Professor in the Department of Geosciences at Georgia State University.
-Working at the intersection of critical human geography and geographic information science, Dr. Shelton is interested in how urban spaces and social inequalities are represented, reproduced and contested through maps and data.
-In particular, his work focuses on using mapping and data visualization to develop alternative understandings of urban inequalities, especially in relation to issues of housing speculation, property ownership and neighborhood segregation.
+Dr. Taylor Shelton is an Associate Professor in the Department of Geosciences at Georgia State University.
+Broadly trained as a geographer, Dr. Shelton’s work sits at the intersection of critical human geography and GIS.
+His research focuses on the variety of ways that urban spaces and social inequalities are represented, reproduced and contested through maps and data.

 - Publications